Libensemble/libensemble/docs/FAQ.rst

 If your calling script code was recently switched from MPI to multiprocessing, make sure that ``libE_specs`` is populated with ``comms: local`` and ``nworkers: [num]``.

-**"AssertionError: Should not wait for workers when all workers are idle."**
+**"AssertionError: alloc_f did not return any work, although all workers are idle."**

+This error occurs when the manager is waiting although no workers are busy.
+Note that a worker can be in a persistent state but is marked as inactive.

+Some causes are:

-This error occurs when the manager is waiting although no workers are busy, or an MPI libEnsemble run was initiated with only one process, resulting in one manager but no workers.
+An MPI libEnsemble run was initiated with only one process, resulting in one manager but no workers.
 This may also occur with two processes if you are using a persistent generator.
 The generator will occupy the one worker, leaving none to run simulation functions.

+An error in the allocation function, whereby a wait has been requested on all evaluations to be returned - before starting a new generator, but this condition is not returning True even though all scheduled evaluations have returned.
+This can be due to incorrect implementation (e.g it has not considered points that are cancelled or paused or in some other state that prevents the allocation function from sending them out to workers.

+If a persistent worker (usually a generator) has sent a message back to manager but is still doing work and may return further points.
+In this case, consider using ``active_recv`` mode.
+This can be specified in the allocation function, and will cause the worker maintain its active status.

+If a persistent worker has requested resources that prevents any sims from taking place.
+By default, persistent workers hold onto resources even when not active.
+This may require the worker to return from persistent mode.

+When returning points to a persistent generator (often the top code block in allocation functions).
+Eg. ``support.avail_worker_ids(persistent=EVAL_GEN_TAG)`` Make sure that the ``EVAL_GEN_TAG`` is specified and not just ``persistent=True``.

 **I keep getting: "Not enough processors per worker to honor arguments." when using the Executor.
 Can I submit tasks to allocated processors anyway?**